Andrettin/Wyrmsun/readme.txt

 * Characters
 - The Mboytata unique wyrm is now a firewyrm.

+* Miscellaneous
+- The error log in the stderr.txt file is no longer cleared when starting the game, being appended to instead.
+The file will be reset at start if it has grown beyond 1 MB.
+- Fixed issue which caused the game to crash when quitting to the main menu from a mission.

 * Sounds
 - Fixed issue which caused the sound effects volume slider to have no effect on the actual volume.